 Congratulations, mama!
-You’ve just crossed the fourth trimester – the first three months after delivery.
+You’ve just crossed the fourth trimester — the first three months after delivery.
 Now that you’ve grown used to the sleepless nights (somewhat, at least!) and mastered breastfeeding, you can consider organising your baby’s 100-day celebration.
-If you are planning (or attending) a 100 days party, this is what you need to consider.
+If you are planning (or attending) a 100 days party, here’s what you need to consider.

 Read More: How To Plan A Baby Shower In Hong Kong

 A 100-day celebration is traditional in Chinese culture, as it is in some other Asian countries as well.
 While get-togethers are also common at the end of the baby’s first month, the 100-day one is preferred because it marks the end of the most vulnerable period for new babies and mums or, in some cases, an end to confinement.